Kids Can Enjoy Old San Juan, Too!

 Free (or Almost Free) Things To Do

 One thing that kids usually enjoy (though many adults think it gross!) is feeding the pigeons.
 At the end of Calle Cristo, you’ll find Parque de las Palomas (Pigeon Park).
+Open Tuesday – Sunday during the day (9am-6pm or so).
 Here you will be able to feed hundreds of pigeons that live in this park.
-Someone is usually there during the day selling birdseed.
+Someone is usually there selling birdseed.

 - On Sunday, during the day, there are usually family-oriented activities going on along La Paseo Princesa.